nullstare/ReiLua/API.md

 ---

+> result = RL.Vector3Project( Vector3 v1, Vector3 v2 )

+Calculate the projection of the vector v1 on to v2

+- Success return Vector3

+---

+> result = RL.Vector3Reject( Vector3 v1, Vector3 v2 )

+Calculate the rejection of the vector v1 on to v2

+- Success return Vector3

+---

 > v1, v2 = RL.Vector3OrthoNormalize( Vector3 v1, Vector3 v2 )

 Orthonormalize provided vectors.
 Makes vectors normalized and orthogonal to each other.